How Metallica Courted Controversy with ‘Million Decibel March’

 Some 120,000-strong called or e-mailed in and, in the end, Philadelphia was the winner, due in no small part to the relentless campaigning of radio station 94 WYSP and then Operations Manager Tim Sabean, who made it a personal mission to get the nod.
 The announcement came one week before the gig would take place in the CoreStates Center parking lot, a sports complex which played host to all four of the city’s professional teams.

-Almost instantly, there was a local uproar about the event, now being called the "Multi-Million Decibel March," later shortened to “Million Decibel March,” via residents in close proximity to the concert location, along with members of Philadelphia’s City Council.
+Almost instantly, there was a local uproar about the event, now being called the "Multi-Million Decibel March."
+The title was later shortened to “Million Decibel March” by residents in close proximity to the concert location, along with members of Philadelphia’s City Council.
 One in particular drew the ire of metal-heads everywhere, by comparing them to a buffoonish cartoon duo on MTV.

-"On the face of it, I think it would be a big mistake,” said City Councilman James Kenney.
+"On the face of it, I think it would be a big mistake,” City Councilman James Kenney said back then.
 “Once again, you're going to have problems with crowds in a residential area.
 You'll have noise and traffic congestion.
 If the heavy-metal rock group wants to hold a concert here, why not hold it inside the CoreStates Spectrum?
 And if you're putting all these Beavis and Butt-Heads in the parking lot, where are you going to park the cars?"

-CoreStates Complex at first had welcomed the band, but then rescinded the invitation due to the pressure, taking Kenney’s suggestion and offered the usage of the Spectrum, which held 18,000 people – about half the amount expected at the original location.
+CoreStates Complex welcomed the band at first, but then rescinded the invitation due to the pressure.
+Instead, they took Kenney’s suggestion and offered the usage of the Spectrum, which held 18,000 people – about half the amount expected at the original location.
 Metallica rebuffed them, and took it to court.

 Predictably, CoreStates Complex sought a last-minute injunction by taking it to the U.S. Third Circuit Court of Appeals.
-While those maneuverings were underway, on Sunday Nov.
-9 at noon, WYSP announced that Comcast-Spectacor, the parent company of CoreStates Complex, mandated concertgoers would need tickets to get into the area of the parking lot where the event was to be held.
+While those maneuverings were underway, WYSP announced that the parent company of CoreStates Complex mandated at noon on Sunday, Nov.
+9 that concertgoers would need tickets to get into the area of the parking lot where the event was to be held.
 Outlets such as Tower Records and West Coast Video would distribute the tickets, two per person.
 They quickly “sold out,” though it was unclear just how many were made available in the first place.